Loveland, Colorado: Sundown Town

+Before 1960, signs welcoming travelers to Loveland read, "“Welcome to Loveland – Elev.
+5000 – Nationally Famous Sweetheart Town – Won’t You Stay Awhile – Industrial Opportunities – Diversified Agriculture.”
+A smaller handmade sign read, “We observe the Jim Crow Laws here.”"
+According to the 2020 census, the Black population of Loveland makes up less than 1%, and the Hispanic population is 12%.
+In the early 1900s, neighborhoods and Homeowner Associations prevented people of color from purchasing homes.

+Loveland has the largest percentage of residents in Colorado who solely identify as white.
+The city council began discussing racism and equity in 2019, but "[a]fter nearly two years and at least six meetings that prominently featured the issue, almost no action has been taken by city councilors."
+One resident recalled, "A visiting team didn’t spend the night in the city after the game because they had Black players."
+All non-white residents were treated with disrespect, not just Black people.
+A Mexican and Native-American resident whose family migrated to the area stated, "We were recruited for cheap labor and allowed to live here and still treated pretty poorly.
+That was still more of a privilege than what Black people dealt with … Both are wrong, is what it comes down to."

 2013 & 1976 floods

 On September 12, 2013, a historic flood affected numerous areas in Colorado.
 It rained heavily for four consecutive days, causing most rivers and creeks to overfill their banks.
 Estes Park received 8 to 12 in of rain, causing Lake Estes to overfill its banks.
 This prompted a lot of water to be released out of the dam, causing the Big Thompson River to swell.
 The flooding river caused sections of U.S. Highway 34, the main highway from Loveland to Estes Park, to collapse.
 The Big Thompson caused major flooding in Loveland, and caused numerous road closures because of flood waters.
 The Loveland/Fort Collins area received about 4 in, which is relatively less significant compared to the amount of rain other places received.
 This flood is often compared to the Big Thompson Flood of 1976, both of which are considered to be about a 1 in 500 chance of occurring in a given year, also called a "500-year flood", by the USGS and Colorado Department of Natural Resources standards and data respectively.
 Two people died as a result of the 2013 flooding in Larimer county while 144 people were killed in the 1976 flood, with 5 bodies in the 1976 incident never found.